 After spending hours upon hours making your homebrew, you want to know how long it will keep in storage.
 Nothing is worse than assuming your homebrew will last for months than opening a ruined bottle.
 However, the answer to the question of how long bottled homebrew beer lasts may surprise you.

-Bottled homebrew beer should last between 6 and 12 months when properly capped and stored.
+Bottled homebrew beer should last between 6 and 12 months (one year) when properly capped and stored.
 Because the seal is not completely airtight, the beer will slowly oxidize, develop off-flavors, and lose carbonation over time.
 Generally, flavor improves for the first several months of bottle conditioning, stabilizes, and then begins to degrade.

 If you want to learn tips and tricks for extending your bottled beer’s storage life, keep reading.
 I will also go over the different lifespans of various types of beer as there is quite a range.

 How long does homebrew beer last once bottled?